 The New Sustainability Program: Training Leaders for a Sustainable Future!

-Are you concerned about climate change, industrial agriculture, species extinction, and environmental justice?
+Are you concerned about climate change, industrial agriculture, species extinction, and/or environmental justice?
 Would you like to develop the leadership and problem-solving skills to effect positive change in the world?
 Do you like education that takes you out of the classroom to gain hands on experience?
 Would you like to live in a community of like-minded, motivated individuals?
-Then sign up for the New Sustainability Program at St. Lawrence University!
-Here are a few highlights of this new and improved experiential program:
+Then sign up for the Sustainability Program at St. Lawrence University!
+Here are a few highlights of this experiential program:

 - Live and learn on a local organic farm.